wafik-net/CodeMediator/uploads/readme.txt

-This is the folder where you can upload your files
-You can get the link of the folder by using method uploads()
+This is the folder where to upoad your files use function uploads() to get the link use Constant UPLOADS to get the path